 The problem I perceived was that the air supply ductwork was rather convoluted and restricting; I felt that the system would be more efficient if I did away with the "kinks."
 So I fabricated a generous main trunk, off of which all of the individual vent ducts feed.
 Hopefully this will optimize performance, although there'd be no way to quantitatively compare "before and after"; I had to trust my instincts.
 The building inspector, for what it's worth, liked what he saw.

 Meanwhile, I moved the motion-activated porch light from one side to the other (above) so as to illuminate the porch and door better, and reduce the glare in visitors' eyes.
 But this light behaved so erratically that I wound up replacing it with a simple ceiling fixture that consistently comes on when someone approaches the porch (below).

-Modified the Duct Bump-Out in the Office
+Modified Duct Bump-Out In the Office

 I'd already redesigned the office ceiling as well as the bump-out on the wall.
 After adding insulation to the duct chase in the ceiling, I saw an opportunity to improve the bump-out shape: make it the same width as the duct chase.
 Below left is the original modification; below right is the modified modification.